Skip to content

 See Domain Model for the full entity reference.

-Define the data-access contract in application/{context}/repositories.py.
+Define the data-access contract in application/{feature}/repositories.py.
 Protocols live in the application layer (not domain) because they describe what the use cases need, not what the domain is.

 from __future__ import annotations